 Best advice on using shrubs for structure

-Shrubs are the backbone of your borders, says Carol at The Sunday Gardener: “A good rule of thumb is to have 1/3 evergreen to 2/3 deciduous, and it often seems…that the best flowering shrubs are deciduous.”
+Shrubs are the backbone of your garden borders, says Carol at The Sunday Gardener: “A good rule of thumb is to have 1/3 evergreen to 2/3 deciduous, and it often seems…that the best flowering shrubs are deciduous.”
 Planting shrubs for security or privacy?
 Carol’s excellent advice is to simply increase the proportion of evergreens to create denser screening.

 Plant shrubs as a “foil for more showy plants like summer-flowering perennials,” says Pete at Real Men Sow.
 Alternatively, he suggests growing them as show pieces in themselves.
 As he points out, many shrubs flower, some have beautiful autumn colours, while others offer wonderful variegated foliage bringing splashes of gold, yellow and even purple to your planting scheme.
 Read Pete’s full article, especially if you’re after suggestions for shade loving varieties.